Timeline of the Mahsa Amini protests

 This is a broad timeline of the ongoing series of protests against the government of Iran, sparked by the death of 22-year-old Mahsa Amini (مهسا امینی) on 16 September 2022.
 Amini had fallen into a coma after having been detained by the Guidance Patrol, allegedly for wearing an "improper" hijab—in violation of Iran's mandatory hijab law—while visiting Tehran from Saqqez.

+Protests have largely subsided since Spring 2023, with sporadic protests and gatherings occurring since, notably the stripping of the Science and Research Girl in November 2024.

 2022

 16 September

 According to MEMRI, protesters chanted "I will kill whoever killed my sister!"
 According to human rights groups cited by The Guardian, security forces used pepper spray and arrested several of the protestors gathered outside Kasra hospital, where Amini had been pronounced dead.

 17 September

-Amini was buried in the morning of September 17 in her hometown, Saqqez.
+Amini was buried in the morning of 17 September in her hometown, Saqqez.
 According to The Guardian, hundreds of people reportedly gathered at the funeral in defiance of official warnings.
 Some yelled anti-government slogans such as "death to the dictator" and "woman, life, freedom".
 According to the BBC, some women at the funeral removed their hijabs in protest.
 When protesters marched toward the local governor's office, security forces opened fire on protesters.
 Protests spread to the provincial capital, Sanandaj.
 Unverified social media posts showed crowds chanting "Saqez is not alone, it's supported by Sanandaj"; youths setting fire to tires; and protesters throwing rocks at riot police across clouds of tear gas.
 One man appeared to have a head injury, possibly caused by birdshot.
 Protesters in Saqqez tore down posters of Iran's supreme leader, Ayatollah Khamenei.
 The Guardian reported that Iran was curtailing Internet access following Amini's death, and also that Kurdish organizations were calling for a general strike.

 The inscription on Amini's tombstone became a slogan of the protests: